eyedeekay/si-i2p-plugin/README.md

 destination\_url.i2p/send, and pipe out the result from destination\_url.i2p/recv.
 To retrieve the full cryptographic identifier of the eepSite, pipe out the destination from destination\_url.i2p/name and to close the pipe, pipe anything at all into destination\_url.i2p/del.
+The final field, destination\_url.i2p/time is the time which the page in the folder was last recieved.

+When you retrieve a sub-directory of a site or a URL under the site, a new set of named pipes and output files

 What I'm doing right now:
 -------------------------